rikurauhala/yesan/documentation/srs.md

   - [ X ] Contains a list of accounts and their balance
   - [ X ] Displays net worth
   - [ X ] Adding new accounts
-  - [ / ] Importing data into a csv file
+  - [ X ] Importing data into a csv file
   - [ / ] Exporting data from a csv file
 - [ / ] Transaction view
   - [ X ] Lists recent transactions